 Q: What are the Affordable Care Act enrollment periods and when can I enroll outside of the open enrollment period?

-Regardless of whether you purchase insurance through the exchange or off-exchange, the open enrollment window applies.
-Nevada is an exception – coverage is available there outside the exchange year-round.
+Regardless of whether you purchase insurance through the exchange or off-exchange, the annual open enrollment window applies.
+Nevada is an exception – coverage is available there outside the exchange year-round, albeit without subsidies and with a 90 day waiting period before coverage becomes effective.
 But in the rest of the country, you cannot enroll outside of open enrollment unless you have a qualifying event, such as:

 - Becoming a U.S. citizen,